axiom-data-science/xpublish-host/README.md

     args:
       - [loader arg1]
       - [loader arg2]
-    # Keyword arguments passed into the `loader` function
+    # Keyword arguments passed into the `loader` function.
+See the `examples`
+    # directory for more details on how this can be used.
     kwargs:
       t_axis: 'time'
       y_axis: 'lat'